Alwalton: Domesday Book

-Government
+Governance

 As a civil parish, Alwalton has a parish council elected by the residents of the parish who have registered on the electoral roll.
 A parish council is the lowest tier of government in England, responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
 The parish council reviews planning applications that might affect the parish and makes recommendations to the local planning authority.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises the parish precept to pay for services, which is collected as part of the Council Tax.
 Alwalton parish council consists of five members and normally meets on the third Thursday of every month in the village hall.

 Alwalton was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Alwalton became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Alwalton is part of the district ward of Elton and Folksworth, represented by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

-For Alwalton, the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
+For Alwalton, the highest tier of local government is Cambridgeshire County Council.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Alwalton is a part of the electoral division of Sawtry & Stilton, represented on the county council by one councillor.
-County councillors serve for four-year terms following elections to Cambridgeshire County Council.
+County councillors serve four-year terms following elections to Cambridgeshire County Council.

 At Westminster, Alwalton is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
-The Conservative Shailesh Vara has represented the constituency since 2005.
-Brian Mawhinney (Conservative) represented the area between 1997 and 2005.
+Since 2024 the constituency has been represented by Sam Carling of the Labour Party.